 All courses are taught by faculty from St. Petersburg State University.

 Students agree to speak only Russian to encourage language and cultural acquisition.

-A valid U.S. passport at time of application.
+A valid passport at time of application.
 Russian immigration requires that passports are valid for 18 months beyond the program end-date to acquire a student visa.

-- 3 Russian language courses to improve grammar, phonetics, and conversational skills
+- 3 Russian language courses in grammar, phonetics, and conversation

 Note: This course listing is for informational purposes only and does not constitute a contract between CIEE and any applicant, student, institution, or other party.
 The courses, as described, may be subject to change as a result of ongoing curricular revisions, assignment of lecturers and teaching staff, and program development.
 Courses may be canceled due to insufficient enrollment.

 CIEE offers more than $8 million in scholarships and grants annually to help students like you make your study abroad dream a reality.

 Students who apply to this program are eligible for the following scholarships and grants:

 - Wollitzer Merit Scholarships in Area or Comparative Studies